redwoodjs/redwood/docs/docs/authentication.md

 }
 ```

 Applications in Clerk have different instances.
 By default, there's one for development, one for staging, and one for production.
-You'll need to pull two values from one of these instances.
+You'll need to pull three values from one of these instances.
 We recommend storing the development values in your local `.env` file and using the staging and production values in the appropriate env setups for your hosting platform when you deploy.

-The two values you'll need from Clerk are your instance's "Frontend API" url and an API key from your instance's settings.
+The three values you'll need from Clerk are your instance's "Frontend API Key" url, a "Backend API key" and a "JWT verification key", all from your instance's settings under "API Keys".
 The Frontend API url should be stored in an env variable named `CLERK_FRONTEND_API_URL`.
-The API key should be named `CLERK_API_KEY`.
+The Backend API key should be named `CLERK_API_KEY`.
+Finally, the JWT key should be named `CLERK_JWT_KEY`

 Otherwise, feel free to configure your instances however you wish with regards to their appearance and functionality.

 > **Including Environment Variables in Serverless Deploys**
 >
 > In addition to adding these env vars to your local `.env` file or deployment hosting provider, you _must_ take an additional step to include them in your deployment build process.
 Using the names exactly as given above, follow the instructions in [this document](environment-variables.md).
-You should expose the `CLERK_FRONTEND_API_URL` only to the `web` workspace and expose `CLERK_API_KEY` **only** to the `api` workspace.
+You need to expose the `CLERK_FRONTEND_API_URL` variable to the `web` side.

 #### Login and Logout Options